 The footing on the Pivit is covered with anti-slip material for grip and stabilization.
 I've used this tool over and over again on many steep rooftops without any issues.
 On roofs with a very steep pitch, I place it in front of a toe board, or the Roof Boot, to be safe.
 If you're using the Pivit underneath an extension ladder on a roof, you definitely need to secure it with the Roof Boot.

 The Roof Boot is essential if you plan to erect an extension ladder on a rooftop using the Pivit.
 You can also lay a ladder down on the roof for climbing up and down instead of nailing in multiple toe boards.

 The front of the Pivit tool fits perfectly into the opening of the Roof Boot to totally secure it and prevent it from sliding down.
 Both tools are made by the same company.
 I use both tools together to level a ladder on a roof to reach high walls.

 In order to access the trim and siding for prep work and painting, you'll have to either set up toe boards, roof jacks, or lay down and secure a section of an extension ladder with the Roof Boot, as I explained earlier in this article.
 Nail in your toe boards with enough distance from the siding so that running water from power washing doesn't flow underneath the boards and leak into the roof.

 Give the siding and trim a good power washing with a cleaning agent like Jomax to remove dirt and mildew stains.
-Power washing quickly removes peeling paint too for less scraping and sanding.
+Power washing quickly removes peeling paint for less scraping and sanding.
 A gas powered washer with at least 3,000 PSI and 2.5 to 3 gallons per minute is ideal for fast and efficient cleaning.
-A hose length of twenty five feet is good, but fifty feet is even better for more reach.
+A hose length of 25 feet is good, but 50 feet is even better for more reach.
 The gas power washer I use for exterior paint preparation is the Simpson MegaShot.

 Scrape and Sand Peeling Paint